mcduryea/Intro-to-Bioinformatics/Phylogenetic_Analysis_Vis.html.md

-These will save the files, but again, nothing should pop up.
+These will save the files, but again, nothing pop ups.
 These trees are now in a format that can be read by many different phylogenetic analysis packages.
 One way to view the file is to use the free resources on the Interactive Tree of Life Project (<https://itol.embl.de/>).

 Go to this website an click on "Upload a Tree" below Annotate on the bottom of the page.
 When the page loads, click on "Choose File" and navigate to the "mammal_tree.beast" file that you just created.
 It should be in your GitHub project folder.
 You can leave the other fields blank or add it a name or description, if you like.